Please see the Eligibility section of our website, then call our office with any additional questions regarding eligibility.

 Useful information about compiling your portfolio can be found in the Program Overview section of the Essential Information page of this website.
 Your Instructional Consultant is also an excellent source of information about the portfolio.

-Your Instructional Consultant will work with you to schedule the two announced classroom observations.
+Your Instructional Consultant will work with you to schedule the three announced classroom observations.
 Your mentor's observations will be unannounced

 All PRPIL participants must apply for the Initial license.
 Do not be concerned if you receive a notice that in cannot yet be granted.
 The Initial license will be granted once your endorsement has been received from Class Measures and processed by the Office of Educator Licensure.